DanielleMStevens/Mining_Known_MAMPs/Methods.md

 # comparing similarity of genomes to filter for clonality
 ##############################################

-  # write out files to run ANI - run once to generate file to run through fastANI
+  # write out files to run ANI - run ONCE to generate file to run through fastANI
   source("./10_Parse_genomes_for_ANI_analysis.R")

   ```